thomasballinger/embind-ES6-for-node-and-browser/readme.md

 # Embind example ES6 module for web and node

 Until https://github.com/emscripten-core/emscripten/issues/11792 is fixed, there are a few steps to getting an ES6 module working in node and in the browser.
-This workaround builds two separate sets of files, out-node.{mjs,wasm} and out-web.{js,wasm}.
+This workaround builds two separate sets of files, out-node.{mjs,wasm} and out-web.{mjs,wasm}.

 ---